-Address Book provides a common definition of people or organizations that interact with RELIANCE, and therefore provides a much more efficient means of capturing this infor- 30 mation.
+Address Book provides a common definition of people or organizations that interact with RELIANCE, and therefore provides a much more efficient means of capturing this information.
 Each Client database entry provides the ability to link a person or organization to all the different roles that they play across the organization, and therefore makes retrieving information on a client by client basis quick and easy.

-There are many benefits to RELIANCE by having a com- 35 mon address book.
+There are many benefits to RELIANCE by having a common address book.
 Information on people and organizations is leveraged into other activities like enabled tasks that lookup a client's phone numbers when a call needs to be made.
 Information that has been redundantly stored in the past can be entered once and reused.
-Once all areas of RELIANCE use ${40}$ the Client application, different areas of the company can share definitions of individuals and organizations.
+Once all areas of RELIANCE use 65 the Client application, different areas of the company can share definitions of individuals and organizations.

-Address Book allows users to add, edit and delete records 45 from the Client database.
+Address Book allows users to add, edit and delete records from the Client database.
 It also provides a robust search facility, including phonetic name searches to find people contained in the Client database.

-There are two primary user interfaces for the Address Book:
+There are two primary user interfaces for the Address

-- Find Address Book Entry-This is a search window that allows a user to find records in the Client database using names, addresses, phone numbers, and other identifiers.
-From this window, specific records can be selected and attached as participants on claims. - Maintain Address Book Entry-This window allows users 55 Key Users to add or edit information about a client by specifying their names, addresses, phone numbers, email information, and identification numbers like a SSN or TIN.
+Find Address Book Entry-This is a search window that allows a user to find records in the Client database using names, addresses, phone numbers, and other identifiers.
+From this window, specific records can be selected and attached as participants on claims.

+Maintain Address Book Entry-This window allows users to add or edit information about a client by specifying their names, addresses, phone numbers, email information, and identification numbers like a SSN or TIN.

-The Address Book is created concurrently with the Client application to make sure that a consistent design approach is 60 followed.
+The Address Book is created concurrently with the Client application to make sure that a consistent design approach is

-All members of the claim organization use the Address Book to look up information on people and organizations in 65 the client database.
-Those who set up and handle claims use the Address Book to identify participants.
+All members of the claim organization use the Address Book to look up information on people and organizations in the client database.
+Those who set up and handle claims use 25 the Address Book to identify participants.

-User Interfaces Find Client Maintain Client
+Find Client Maintain Client